jasonanema/Random-Forest/.gitignore/README.md

   Brief introduction to classification methods and classification framework Model Evaluation Measures
-  Parameters chosen during implementation and why Conclusion on whether ensemble method improves performance of the basic classification method you chose, why or why not
+  Parameters chosen during implementation and why Conclusion on whether ensemble method improves performance of the basic classification method you chose, why or why no

 You can run either decision tree or random forest on the various sets of data with one of: